 - Status – sorts the credit memos based on the credit memo status, as defined in Settings > Pop Up Lists > Invoice Status

 The Options button has different ways of filtering the list of credit memos.
-Click here to see a detailed list of each filter option.
+For example, Click here to see a detailed list of each filter option.

 The New Credit Memo button opens a new credit memo window which functions just like the invoice window.